Why Is There No Option for Continuous Recording

 - Powered add-on camera (not battery-powered)

-- Internal HDD
+- Internal HDD (minimum of 1TB)

 Why Can't Battery-Powered Cameras Record Continuously